nextflow-io/elixir-workshop-21/docs/third.rst

 The main file
 ==============

 We can use GitPod for looking at the code, go to workplace and load the **main.nf** file.
+As you can see the code is quite slim and has the single modules and workflows in separate files.

 .. literalinclude:: ../main.nf
    :language: groovy